Perfect complexes on algebraic stacks: Introduction

 \section{Introduction}

 Our first main result is the following. \begin{maintheorem} Let $X$ be a quasi-compact algebraic stack with quasi-finite and separated diagonal.
 Then the unbounded derived category $\DQCOH(X)$, of $\Orb_X$-modules with quasi-coherent cohomology, is compactly generated by a single perfect complex.
 Moreover, for every quasi-compact open subset $U \subseteq X$, there exists a compact perfect complex with support exactly $X\setminus U$. \end{maintheorem} This generalizes the results of A.~Bondal and M.~Van den Bergh \cite[Thm.~3.1.1]{MR1996800} for schemes and B. To\"en \cite[Cor.~5.2]{MR2957304} for Deligne--Mumford stacks admitting coarse moduli spaces (i.e.,~$X$ has finite inertia).
 While we can show that every compact object of $\DQCOH(X)$ is a perfect complex (Lemma \ref{L:compact_conc}), a subtlety in Theorem \ref{thm:main_qf} is that the converse does not always hold in positive characteristic.
 Indeed, if $X$ is not tame, then the structure sheaf is perfect but not compact.
-Theorem \ref{thm:main_qf} features in \cite{hall_balmer_cms}, where a complete description of the thick $\tensor$-ideals of $\DQCOH(X)^c$ are given---generalizing work of \cite{MR2570954} and \cite{MR2927050}.